A Plan for Action on Climate Change

 Climate Action Advisory Committee

-President Rafael Reif charged Vice President for Research Maria Zuber with leading the implementation of MIT’s Plan for Action on Climate Change.
-Vice President Zuber established the Climate Action Advisory Committee (CAAC) to consult with and advise her on the implementation and ongoing assessment of the Plan for Action.
+President L. Rafael Reif has charged Vice President for Research Maria Zuber with leading the implementation of MIT’s Plan for Action on Climate Change.
+Vice President Zuber established the Climate Action Advisory Committee (CAAC) in 2016 to advise her on the implementation and ongoing assessment of the Plan for Action.
+Vice President Zuber chairs the CAAC, which typically meets three times each semester.
+The CAAC is an advisory body, not a rulemaking or governing body, and makes recommendations by consensus rather than by formal voting.